OffBroadway/cubeboot/README.md

 original ROM image for injection.
 Again, this is only necessary for development and debugging.

+## Usage

+cubeboot also includes a fallback mode where it can load your DOL file before the boot animation.

+## Compiling

+This project contains all the scripts to build cubeboot using the latest devkitPPC and GCC.
+Additionally, scripts are provided which scramble the BS2 image suitable for injection over the stock BS2 in the GCN.

 ## Features
-- [x] Restore boot animation with iplboot features
+- [x] Restore boot animation
+  - [ ] with iplboot features
 - [x] Loading an alternative IPL from an SD Card
 - [x] Support all NTSC and PAL IPL revisions
 - [x] Support booting SDGecko A/B and SD2SP2
+- [ ] Flashable firmware image for picoboot
 - [ ] Settings loaded from an SD Card
 - [ ] Custom GameCube animation colors (tested)
   - [ ] Random color each boot using RTC
 - [ ] Custom Nintendo logo text replacment
 - [ ] Force Progressive video modes

-## Usage

-This project contains all the scripts to build cubeboot using the latest devkitPPC and GCC.
-Additionally, scripts are provided which scramble the BS2 image suitable for injection over the stock BS2 in the GCN.

 ## Compatibility